Skip to main content

 Reporting Dangerous Weapons

-The district may also suspend or expel a student for up to one year if the student acts with malice (as defined under RCW 9A.04.110) and displays a device that appears to be a firearm.
+Students who have possessed a firearm on any school premises, school-provided transportation, school-sponsored activities at any facility or in areas of facilities while being used for official school board meetings shall be expelled for not less than one year pursuant to RCW 28A.600.420.
+The superintendent may modify the one-year expulsion for a firearm on a case-by-case basis.
+Further, the district may also suspend or expel a student for up to one year if the student acts with malice (as defined under RCW 9A.04.110) and displays a device that appears to be a firearm.

 The following persons may carry firearms into school buildings, as necessary, although students engaged in these activities are restricted to the possession of rifles on school premises:

-A. Persons engaged in military, law enforcement, or school district security activities;
+1. Persons engaged in military, law enforcement, or school district security activities;

 Personal Protection Spray